-HEON is committed to ensuring that your privacy is protected.
-If you choose to submit any information on this website, it will be stored securely on University of Surrey servers, and only used to keep you informed of activities run by HEON and our partners.
+We are committed to ensuring that your privacy is protected.
+If you choose to submit any information on our website, it will be stored securely on University of Surrey servers, and only used to keep you informed of activities run by HEON and our partners.
 HEON will not sell or distribute your information to third parties unless you have given permission or there is a legal requirement to do so.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy notice.
 You should exercise caution and look at the privacy notice applicable to the website in question.

 |_ga||.heon.org.uk||Analytics||This cookie is installed by Google Analytics.
 The cookie is used to calculate visitor, session, campaign data and keep track of site usage for the site’s analytics report.
 The cookies store information anonymously and assign a randomly generated number to identify unique visitors.||2 years|